 It's out there.

-But when I report it, they have to take it out of context and make it like I know I'm being a racist, but I'm gonna do it anyway, because I think it's funny.
+But when I report it, they have to take it out of context and make us like, I know I'm being a racist, but I'm going to do it anyway because I think it's funny.

 Why, how can this be happening?